 1961 - 1969

 The 1961 season marked the introduction of the third version of socks.
 Solid white blocks replaced the thick white lines at the toes and heels of the socks.
-In addition, the hanging socks were placed right on top of a baseball design.
-Socks remained red with blue stitching on them throughout this time period until 1970, when they changed their logo once again and made some slight changes to their uniforms as well.
+Additionally, the hanging socks were placed directly on top of a baseball design.
+Socks remained red with blue stitching throughout this period, until 1970, when they changed their logo once again and made some slight changes to their uniforms as well.

 1970 - 1975